 He fulfilled his military commitment, with a five-year tour that included Australia and the States.

 With his mathematics degree from the USNA, he accepted a job with Raytheon Corporation.
 He was a dedicated employee who taught classes to less experienced co-workers and won numerous work awards.
 He obtained his Masters Degree from Northeastern University, graduating first in his class.
-Keeping his family a priority, he was known to pick promotions that would not effect his time at home.
+Keeping his family a priority, he was known to pick promotions that would not affect his time at home.
 As impressive as these achievements were, it did not come close to what he accomplished in his personal life.
-Ken was the Director of Methuen Youth Basketball, active in the Little League Baseball Program and refereed AAU Basketball.
+Ken was the Director of Methuen Youth Basketball, active in the Little League Baseball Program, and refereed AAU Basketball.

 He gave respect and easily earned it.
 Words like leader, champion, and inspirational are used over and over in the tributes to him.
-He treated everyone the same, whether it was a one-time meeting or an on going friendship.
+He treated everyone the same, whether it was a one-time meeting or an ongoing friendship.
 The sight or mention of his name would always bring a smile.

 Ken will forever be in our thoughts and in our hearts.
 Bethel Park High School Class of 1973.

 “Do your best and trust in God”